 Japanese Studies Librarian

-Ayako Yoshimura joined the University of Chicago Library in June of 2015 after completing a Ph.D. in folklore at the University of Wisconsin-Madison, where she also served for five years as Japanese studies bibliographer.
-While remaining active internationally as a folklorist, Ayako assists students, faculty, and independent scholars from all disciplines in their Japanese-studies research across campus and beyond.
+Ayako Yoshimura joined the University of Chicago Library in June of 2015 after completing a Ph.D. in folklore at the University of Wisconsin–Madison, where she also served for five years as Japanese studies bibliographer.
+While remaining active internationally as a folklorist, Ayako offers Japanese-studies reference services to students, faculty, and independent scholars from all disciplines across campus and beyond.

 Ph.D. in folklore, University of Wisconsin–Madison (2015)